-Rabbi Amy Ross, RJE, serves as the Director of Learning and Innovation at Temple Emanu-El in Dallas, Texas.
+Rabbi Amy Rossel, RJE, serves as the Senior Director of Education and Engagement at Temple Emanu-El in Dallas, Texas.
 She earned a B.A. in Psychology from Eastern Connecticut State University, a Master of Education from Xavier University, and Rabbinic Ordination at the Cincinnati campus of the Hebrew Union College-Jewish Institute of Religion.
-Rabbi Ross has been involved in Reform Jewish education since her first year teaching at Temple Emanu-El’s Religious School when she was 16 years old.
+Rabbi Rossel has been involved in Reform Jewish education since her first year teaching at Temple Emanu-El’s Religious School when she was 16 years old.
 She also spent 15 incredible and formative summers as a camper and staff member at the URJ Greene Family Camp in Bruceville, Texas.
-Rabbi Ross is married to Justin Ross, a Construction Project Manager at Kahn Mechanical.
-Rabbi Ross and Justin have two daughters, Leona and Briana, and is excited to be returning to the board for another term.
+Rabbi Rossel has two daughters, Leona and Briana, and is excited to be returning to the board for another term.
 Rabbi Rossel is also proud to be a second-generation ARJE/NATE board member.

 Rabbi Eve Rudin, RJE